ec-jrc/lisflood-utilities/README.md

 **Using coordinates**

-The following command cuts all the static maps in an input folder (argument `-S`) using a bounding box defined by coordinates (argument `-c`).
+The following command cuts all the maps in an input directory containing several folders (argument `-S`) using a bounding box defined by coordinates (argument `-c`).
 The argument `-W` allows to overwrite pre-existing files in the output directory (argument `-o`):

 ```bash
 cutmaps -S /home/projects/lisflood-eu -c "4078546.12 4463723.85 811206.57 1587655.50" -o /Work/Tunisia/cutmaps -W